-- 6.9.1 The Employer will supply uniforms and protective clothing as outlined in the Dress Standards and Uniform Protocol. - 6.9.2 Employees will wear such clothing including: - 6.9.2.1 Appropriate footwear; - 6.9.2.2 Summer and winter clothing/uniform, including jacket;
+- 6.8.1 The Employer will supply uniforms and protective clothing as outlined in the Dress Standards and Uniform Protocol. - 6.8.2 Employees will wear such clothing including: - 6.8.2.1 Appropriate footwear; - 6.8.2.2 Summer and winter clothing/uniform, including jacket; - 6.8.2.3 Wet weather gear; - 6.8.2.4 Sun protection; - 6.8.2.5 Appropriate safety attire/equipment as outlined in WHS protocols.

-- 6.9.2.3 Wet weather gear; - 6.9.2.4 Sun protection; - 6.9.2.5 Appropriate safety attire/equipment as outlined in WHS protocols. - 6.9.3 Employees are to ensure that clothing/equipment provided in accordance with this clause is maintained in a fit for purpose and tidy condition.
-Damage to clothing/equipment must be reported to the Council and the Council will take appropriate steps for repair or replacement. - 6.9.4 Employees who undertake work with tar or bitumen as part of their employment duties and Employees employed as mechanics will be entitled to have their uniform/protective clothing laundered on a weekly basis at the Council's expense.
+- 6.8.3 Employees are to ensure that clothing/equipment provided in accordance with this clause is maintained in a fit for purpose and tidy condition.
+Damage to clothing/equipment must be reported to the Council and the Council will take appropriate steps for repair or replacement. - 6.8.4 Employees who undertake work with tar or bitumen as part of their employment duties and Employees employed as mechanics will be entitled to have their uniform/protective clothing laundered on a weekly basis at the Council's expense.

-6.10 Mileage Reimbursement
+6.9 Mileage Reimbursement

-6.10.1 An Employee who, at the direction of the Employer, is required to use their privately owned motor vehicle for official use in connection with the business of the Council will be reimbursed at the rate of \$0.74 cents per kilometre for the term of this Agreement.
+6.9.1 An Employee who, at the direction of the Employer, is required to use their privately owned motor vehicle for official use in connection with the business of the Council will be reimbursed in accordance with the Award.

-6.11 Travelling Expenses
+6.10 Travelling Expenses

-6.11.1 All authorised travelling expenses incurred by any Employee in the course of their official duty shall be paid by the Council on the provision of satisfactory evidence (i.e. tax invoice).
+6.10.1 All authorised travelling expenses incurred by any Employee in the course of their official duty shall be paid by the Council on the provision of satisfactory evidence (i.e. tax invoice).

-6.12 First Aid Allowance
+6.11 First Aid Allowance

-6.12.1 First Aid allowance will be in paid to Employees appointed by Council at the weekly rate of \$13.00 or in accordance with the Award whichever is higher for the term of this Agreement.
+6.11.1 First Aid allowance will be in paid to Employees appointed by Council at the weekly rate in accordance with the Award.